 Safety means several things.
 First, you have to feel safe with your therapist.
 If you don’t, find a different one.
 Second, you have to be safe in your life.
 You can’t still be living with your abuser, you can’t still be tolerating their denial.
 You also have to get free from toxic relationships that will trigger your abuse reactions.
 For some reason, when we’ve been traumatized, we sometimes unknowingly seek out situations that are similar.
 That’s got to stop.
 You have to be in control of your life in order to heal.

 There’s a lot to do here.
 The charge has to be let out of the body, and the sadness has to be let out of the soul.
 Trauma therapy work takes some time and effort.
 You don’t feel better after every session.
 Sometimes you feel a bit worse.
 But gradually, as you go through the process, you begin to get relief.
-You begin to feel lighter, more clear, more present, more confident and capable, more (dare we say) normal.
+As a result, you begin to feel lighter, more clear, more present, more confident and capable, more (dare we say) normal.
 You begin to feel more like yourself.

 Once this happens, you can begin to rejoin your life.
 You reconnect with others, build new relationships, engage in new activities (or dust off the old ones).
 Love, work and play: All the things that were on hold while you were suffering so much.

 How long does it take?
 No one can say.
-But if it’s going correctly, there should be things happening at almost every step that are helpful to you.
-And it can take a lot less time than it used to, if it’s done well.
+But if it’s going well, there should be things happening at almost every step that are helpful to you.
+And it can take a lot less time than it used to, again, if it’s done well.
 Some of the modern therapies seem strange (actually, all of the ones that seem to work well seem strange), but they’re pretty powerful.
 If you don’t feel anything is happening or changing after a few months, you might want to re-evaluate.
 On the other hand, you can’t put a time limit on it, either.
 It takes what it takes.
 Just keep walking downhill and you’ll eventually make it to the river.